FoxAviation/TUM_ISDS/Video/outline.md

     * Story
         * Dialog: Discussion
             * Installation of software on a computer is a tedious process
+            * Discussion: Using scripts to configure nodes
             * Imagine having not just one but many computers
             * How do computing centers maintain thousands of computers?
     * Sound
         * Voices of the two actors, stereo
-6. Introduction to the LRZ
+9. Introduction to the LRZ
     * Setting
         * Daylight
         * Outdoor in front of the LRZ